Joint Insolvency Examination (JIE)

 JIE Syllabus and Examiners Reports Scotland

-If you would like to become a Licensed Insolvency Practitioner, you must first pass the Joint Insolvency Examination Board's exams (or JIEB exams).
+If you would like to become a Licensed Insolvency Practitioner, you must first pass the Joint Insolvency Examination Board’s exams (JIEB)

 About the Joint Insolvency Exams

-The JIEB exams are only held once a year in November on three consecutive days.
+The JIEB exams are held once a year in November on two consecutive days.